PDXChinese/pdxchinese.github.io/_pages/mentalhealth.md

   - image_path: /assets/images/activities/pa_kevin_gan.jpeg
     title: "Kevin Gan"
     excerpt: "<p><a href='http://pdxchinese.org/peeradvisors/pa_kevin_gan/'>Kevin is a sophomore at Purdue University, majoring in finance with a minor in statistics.
 He has a passion for entrepreneurship and hopes to start his own business.
 He is involved on campus as consultant for the Boilermaker Consulting Group.
 Kevin loves to play soccer and has been playing ever since he was 7 years old.</a></p>"
+  - image_path: /assets/images/activities/pa_aileen_guo.jpeg
+    title: "Aileen Guo"
+    excerpt: "<p><a href='http://pdxchinese.org/peeradvisors/pa_aileen_guo/'>Aileen is a senior at Interlake high school.
+Interest towards human behavior and concerns about the mental health among kids led her to work with non-profit organizations, read extensively on the topic, and to pursue psychology in college.
+Aileen loves reading, drawing, sharing mimes and following cats on Instagram.</a></p>"
   - image_path: /assets/images/activities/pa_jenny_jiang.jpg
     title: "Jenny Jiang"
     excerpt: "<p><a href='http://pdxchinese.org/peeradvisors/pa_jenny_jiang/'>Jenny is a junior at Sunset High School.
 Jenny face-paints and reads storytimes at the Portland's Children Museum, and she also leads an after-school club to volunteer with children.
 Jenny enjoys performing monologues for Speech and Debate.
 She hopes to study an interdisciplinary major between coding and art!</a></p>"